pulumi/pulumi-java/doc/resource-init.md

 How it is implemented: `Resource` constructor (top of the class hierarchy) does two things:

-1. Uses refletion to init all these fields to non-nil incomplete promise values, even when fields are declared in subclasses
+1. Inits all these fields to non-nil incomplete promise values, using reflection when necessary to discover subclass-defined fields on the current object

 2. Starts a background async computation `readOrRegisterResource` that must complete all the promises